emqx/emqx-docs/en_US/security/authz/mongodb.md

 ```

 ::: tip
-The emqx_auth_mongo plugin also includes authentication, which can be disabled via comments
+The emqx_auth_mongo plugin also includes authentication which can be disabled via comments.
 :::

 ## MongoDB connection information

-MongoDB basic connection information needs to ensure that all nodes in the cluster can be accessed.
+All nodes in the EMQX cluster must be able to access MongoDB using the provided connection configuration.

 ```bash
 # etc/plugins/emqx_auth_mongo.conf